segmentio/segment-docs/src/connections/destinations/catalog/personas-facebook-custom-audiences/index.md

 Facebook Custom Audiences allows you to efficiently run several marketing and advertising operations.
 The list below contains the most popular use cases when you know personally identifiable information (PII) about your users, such as email address, name, phone number, etc. Facebook takes the data that you send to Facebook Custom Audiences and matches it to the users that are on Facebook to enable these use cases.

 1. **Suppression Audiences.** Create an audience of users that signed up, purchased a product, or otherwise performed some conversion event.
 Getting those users into Facebook in a timely manner (hourly syncs) prevents you from spending money targeting users that already converted.
-You can do this by creating an Audience in Personas, and syncing it to the Facebook Custom Audience Destination.
+You can do this by creating an Audience in Engage, and syncing it to the Facebook Custom Audience Destination.

-2. **Lookalikes & Seed Audiences.** You can use Personas to create a detailed profile of your most loyal customers (sometimes called a “seed audience”) and then send this list of customers to Facebook.
+2. **Lookalikes & Seed Audiences.** You can use Engage to create a detailed profile of your most loyal customers (sometimes called a “seed audience”) and then send this list of customers to Facebook.
 In Facebook, you can then use Facebook's lookalike audiencing features to find similar users to target.
 For example, you might want to create a group of high-value users that have spent a certain amount of money on your product, and then use Facebook audiences to find similar users.

-3. **Re-targeting Audiences.** You can use Personas to target users who completed some initial action, but didn't follow through on a purchase or other conversion event.
+3. **Re-targeting Audiences.** You can use Engage to target users who completed some initial action, but didn't follow through on a purchase or other conversion event.
 You can create audiences to re-target these individuals and remind them to complete the purchase or other process.

 ## Use Cases - Anonymous Users (Facebook Pixel support only)